nene/komoot-challenge/README.md

   It would be better to avoid such tight coupling with the Leaflet library.
 - The `NumberedPolyline` doesn't support adding to and removing from map like all the builtin Leaflet layers do.
+- Besides following some basic practices (like wrapping event handlers to `useCallback`) the performence of the code has not been much of a consideration.
+  I tested it with 100 waypoints, noticed no problems.

 ## UX Design